waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 * `MultiWordClassName`

 ### Global Variables
-For global variables, we will use a snake case with uppercase naming convention as follows:
+For global variables, we will use a snake case with uppercase naming convention as follow:
 * `VAR`
 * `MULTI_WORD_VAR`

 ### Local Variables
-For the local variables, we will use a snake case with lowercase naming convention as follows:
+For the local variables, we will use a snake case with lowercase naming convention as follow:
 * `var`
 * `multi_word_var`